luhrts/monitoring/monitoring_monitors_ros/README.md

 ## Node ressource monitor

-The Node ressource monitor is able to monitor the ressources used by a node.
-Using the psutil python library the monitor can monitor a number of values.
+The Node ressource monitor is able to monitor the ressources a node uses.
+Using the psutil python library the monitor is able to monitor a number of values.

 **Monitored Values:**